 Let’s summarize: The normal distribution curve is a probability distribution where the most frequently occurring value is in the middle and other probabilities tail off symmetrically in both directions.

-- The normal distribution curve theoretically does not reach zero
+- Theoretically, it does not reach zero

 - The normal distribution curve can be divided in half with equal values falling on either side Of the most frequently occurring value

-- A normal distribution curve indicates random or chance variation
+- Indicates random or chance variation

 - The peak of the normal distribution curve represents the center of the process

 The normal distribution curve is one of the most important statistical concepts in Lean Six Sigma.
 Lean Six Sigma solves problems where the number of defects is too high.
 A high number of defects statistically equals high variation in the process.
 The normal distribution curve visualizes the variation in a dataset.
-The dataset represented by the normal distribution curve could refer to downtime in manufacturing or the amount of time it takes to take a call in a call center.
+The dataset represented by the curve could refer to downtime in manufacturing or the amount of time it takes to take a call in a call center.
 If the data follows a normal distribution curve, it means that the data is eligible for certain statistical tests that are used in the analyze stage of the Six Sigma process.